krud-dev/ostara/README.md

 ## License
-Spring Boost is released under the Apache-2.0 License.
+Boost is released under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for more details.